0xjkrdev/solana-wrapper/README.md

 - [Tailwind CSS](https://tailwindcss.com/) - For the styling framework
 - [Vercel](https://vercel.com/) - For hosting
 - [Sentry](https://sentry.io/) - For error tracking
-- All contributors who have helped this project grow

 ## 📧 Contact